 Transfer Tax - Leimavero

 Transfer tax is usually imposed on the purchaser.
-Tax on securities has to be paid within 2 months from the date of the deed and, in case of real property, within 6 months.
+Payment in the case of securities is due within 2 months from the date of the contract and, in the case of real property, within 6 months.
 When a transfer is intermediated by an estate agent, the transferee must pay the tax when the transfer contract is made.

 The Terminology of Apartment Purchases